-For all years that the individual mandate penalty is zero, the proposed rule provides an alternative manner for a reporting entity to furnish statements to individuals under Section 6055.
-Under this alternative manner of furnishing, the reporting entity must post a clear and conspicuous notice on its website stating that responsible individuals may receive a copy of their statement upon request.
+For all years that the individual mandate penalty is zero, the final rule provides an alternative manner for a reporting entity to furnish statements to individuals under Section 6055.
+Under this alternative manner of furnishing, the reporting entity must post a clear and conspicuous notice on its website stating that responsible individuals may receive a copy of their statement upon request and must furnish a statement to a requesting individual within 30 days of the date the request is received.

 The notice must include an email address, a physical address to which a request may be sent and a telephone number to contact the reporting entity with any questions.
-Reporting entities must generally retain the website notice until Oct.
-15 of the year following the calendar year to which the statement relates.
+It must be written in plain, nontechnical terms and with letters of a font size large enough (including any visual clues or graphical figures) to call to a viewer's attention that the information pertains to tax statements reporting that individuals had health coverage.
+Reporting entities must post the notice by the due date for furnishing ACA statements and must generally retain the website notice until Oct.
+15 of that year.